-2.3.3 Effect of cell dose variability
+2.1.3.3 Effect of cell dose variability

 In all of the randomized trials to date, there has been wide variation in the mean number of total BMMNC and $CD34^+$ cells administered between and within each study so that some patients in the treatment arm may have received up to three times as many cells as other patients (Table 2).
-This will be the first clinical trial to administer a single dose of cells to all the patients in the treatment group (150 x 10^6 cells).
+This will be the first clinical trial to administer a single dose of cells to all the patients in the treatment group (150 x 10^6 TNC).
 This dose was selected for the following reasons:

-- 1. Achievable through a bone marrow aspiration with minimal risks and discomfort; - 2.
-Excess cells will provide biospecimens for concurrent functional evaluation; - 3.
+- 1. Achievable through a bone marrow aspiration with minimal risks and discomfort. - 2.
+Likely achievable in all subjects. - 3.
+Excess cells will provide biospecimens for concurrent functional evaluation. - 4.
 Within the range of prior studies.

-2.3.4 Effect of cell preparation
+2.1.3.4 Effect of cell preparation

-Although BMMNC obtained from density centrifugation have been the principal cellular product delivered in the majority of the AMI clinical trials, there have been subtle variations in the cell preparation techniques that may have affected outcome (27-29).
-Differences in density gradient centrifugation protocols and reagents as well as cell storage time and conditions exist among the studies.
-As such, correlations between procedures and clinical outcomes have been generated.
-Seeger and colleagues (28) suggest that isolation procedures used in the positive REPAIR-AMI study, including the use of X-VIVO 10 with 20% autologous serum resulted in a more potent cell population and phenotype compared to those used in the negative ASTAMI trial.
-Conversely, the ASTAMI Investigators in a recent editorial in Lancet (30) suggested that the cell medium used by the REPAIR-AMI Investigators may have harmed the placebo group and resulted in an increase in clinical events in that cohort which would explain their positive findings.
+Although BMMNC obtained from density centrifugation have been the principal cellular product delivered in the majority of the AMI clinical trials, there have been subtle variations in the cell preparation techniques that may have affected outcome (25, 26).
+Differences in density gradient centrifugation protocols and reagents, as well as cell storage time and conditions, exist among the studies.
+As such, correlations between procedures and clinical outcomes have been generated (25).
+Seeger and colleagues suggest that isolation procedures used in the positive REPAIR-AMI study, including the use of X-VIVO-10 with 20% autologous serum resulted in a more potent cell population and phenotype compared to those used in the negative ASTAMI trial.
+Conversely, the ASTAMI Investigators in a recent editorial in Lancet (27) suggested that the cell medium used by the REPAIR-AMI Investigators may have harmed the placebo group and resulted in an increase in clinical events in that cohort which would explain their positive findings.